Setting realistic goals and helping to establish a steady routine are important steps toward helping your child beat obesity trends in America.

 Surprise (not really) — science has discovered that plump kids tend to stay that way!
 In a study of almost 4,000 public school students in three metropolitan areas, 65 percent of obese fifth-graders remained so as tenth-graders, and 23 percent were overweight.
 Nearly all obese tenth-graders had been obese or overweight in fifth grade.

-This may seem obvious, but parents often underestimate the problem, assuming their children will outgrow their adorable “baby fat.”
+This may seem obvious, but parents often underestimate the problem of obesity trends in America, assuming their children will outgrow their adorable “baby fat.”
 Others think their child’s weight is normal.
 Childhood obesity isn’t cute: it can lead to heart disease, diabetes, asthma, and sleep problems, and make kids vulnerable to bullying.
 These risks are run by the 17 percent of American kids and teens, ages 2 to 19, who are obese, according to reports from the Centers for Disease Control and Prevention (CDC).
 At 12 and up, the figure jumps to 20.5 percent.
 “It sneaks up on people, and you can start to feel hopeless,” says pediatrician Stephen Pont, medical director of the Texas Center for the Prevention and Treatment of Childhood Obesity in Austin, who struggled with his own weight as a child.
 “If physicians use guilt or blame, it just makes people feel worse.
 Everyone’s solution will be unique.”

 Americans are less likely to bike or walk to school than in the past, so exercise isn’t built into our routine.
 Kids ages eight to 18 spend an average of 7.5 hours a day wrapped up in TV, computers, video games, cell phones, and movies.
 While they’re staring at the screen, they tend to snack, especially after watching a catchy ad for an addictive food.